-- Make sure your PC is connected to your router and the router is powered on. - Insert the Resource CD that came with your router into your PC. - The CD will automatically start and detect the language you are using on your PC.
-Select a different language option, if you prefer.
+- a.
+Make sure your PC is connected to your router and the router is powered on. - b.
+Insert the Resource CD that came with your router into your PC. - The CD will automatically start and detect the language you are using on your PC.
+Select a different language option, if you prefer. - If the CD does not automatically start, browse the CD and double-click on 🔊.